Our Top 12 SQL Server Performance Issues that Require Real-Time Monitoring

 9) Database backup

-Database backup is one your SQL server’s most important tasks, since it ensures database recovery and minimizes data loss in the event of failure.
+Database backup is one of your SQL server’s most important tasks since it ensures database recovery and minimizes data loss in the event of failure.
 In the following instances, however, database backup plans are inefficient and as a result, lower performance:

 - the backup runs during working hours